KPM BERLIN HONORS ENZO MARI

 In memory of a design symbiosis between Berlin and Italy.

-Mari was originally known for his furniture and product designs, which, characterized by robustness and minimalism, opposed the society that was increasingly opening up to mass production at the time.
-Between 1993 and 1996, the Italian designer and artist Enzo Marie, in close collaboration with the KPM workshop and today's chief designer Thomas Wenzel, developed objects with strong character that today enjoy classic status.
+Mari was originally known for his furniture and product designs, which, characterized by robustness and minimalism, opposed the increasingly mass-produced society of the time.
+Between 1993 and 1996, the Italian designer and artist Enzo Marie worked closely with the KPM workshop and today's head designer Thomas Wenzel to develop objects with a strong character, which today enjoy classic status.

-The first result of the master workshop's intensive collaboration with Enzo Mari was a vase collection with recognition value: starting from the archetype of the amphora, a whole system of different variants of the basic shape was developed, which shines as a solitaire, in a fused duo and in various decors.
-Clarity and symmetry characterize the elegant shape named after Mari, which tapers both upwards and downwards and is reminiscent of ancient amphoras.
-It also demonstrates Mari's functional demands: the vase, which is still available in various decor variations and sizes, gets its firm footing thanks to a metal plate installed on one side that serves as a base.
+The first result of the intensive collaboration between the master workshop and Enzo Mari is a vase collection with recognition value: based on the archetype of the amphora, a whole system of different variants of the basic shape was developed, which shines as a solitaire, in a fused duo and with different decors.
+Clarity and symmetry characterize the elegant shape named after Mari, which tapers both upwards and downwards and is reminiscent of antique amphorae.
+It also demonstrates Mari's functional aspirations: the vase, which is still available today in different decor variations and sizes, is given a firm stand by a metal plate installed on one side, which serves as a base.

 Service BERLIN - 1996

-Developed in 1996 by Enzo Mari and the KPM workshop, the Service BERLIN is characterized by its calm, modern character, which earned the service the “iF Design Award” two years after its creation.
-Mari gave a central piece of the service, the coffee and teapot, a look that was unconventional for the time and is still outstanding today: a body in an almost perfect spherical shape meets a strikingly large, inverted handle and thus conveys individuality and non-conformity to this day their former creator.
+Developed in 1996 by Enzo Mari and the KPM workshop, the BERLIN service is characterized by its unagitated, modern character, which earned the service the "iF Design Award" two years after its creation.
+Mari gave a central piece of the service, the coffee and tea pot, a look that was unconventional for the time and still stands out today: a body in an almost perfect spherical shape meets a strikingly large, inverted handle and thus conveys the individuality and non-conformity of its former creator to this day.

 The BERLIN collection